mhadaily/recursion-in-scala/README.md

-# recursion-in-scala
+# Recursion in Scala

 -----------------------------
-Exercise 1: Pascal’s Triangle
+Sample 1: Pascal’s Triangle
 -----------------------------
 The following pattern of numbers is called Pascal’s triangle.